 If you’ve ever bought a second book in a series or watched a movie sequel because you were desperate for closure, then you are a victim of a successfully executed cliffhanger.
-Every year cliffhangers are responsible for hundreds of millions of dollars in book and movie sales.
+Authors who know how to write a cliffhanger are responsible for hundreds of millions of dollars in book sales every year.
+Learn to do the same in this article!

 So what is a cliffhanger anyway?
 A cliffhanger is a plot device that is used to keep the audience intrigued and anxious to find out what happens next.
 Essentially, the cliffhanger puts the protagonist or the lead character in a precarious situation and leaves them in that situation, which creates enough suspense to compel the reader to read the next chapter or book to see how the story unfolds.